 Current and upcoming activities and achievements

-- 2019 April: The Back2School project will conclude its recruitment period.
-Preparations will be made to analyze the data and prepare the results for publication.
+- 2019 April - ongoing: The Back2School project is concluded.
+Preparations are being made to analyse the data and prepare the results for publication.

 - 2019 April: Two conferences on school absenteeism: Elevfravær – strategier og indsatser.
 Dafolo.

 - 2019 March: “I don’t want to go to school!!!”(Danish: Jeg vil ikke I skole!!!)
 Conference in Aarhus focusing on school attendance.

 - 2019 February: How do we help Children with Problematic school absenteeism?
 Experiences from the Back2School-project (email@example.com)

 - 2019 January: Publication describing the Back2School protocol.
 The Back2School modular cognitive behavioral intervention for youths with problematic school absenteeism: study protocol for a randomized controlled trial (firstname.lastname@example.org)